Rutgers University: Research

 Rutgers is home to the Rutgers University Center for Cognitive Science, also known as RUCCS.
 This research center hosts researchers in psychology, linguistics, computer science, philosophy, electrical engineering, and anthropology.

-It was at Rutgers that Selman Waksman (1888–1973) discovered several antibiotics, including actinomycin, clavacin, streptothricin, grisein, neomycin, fradicin, candicidin, candidin, and others.
-Waksman, along with graduate student Albert Schatz (1920–2005), discovered streptomycin—a versatile antibiotic that was to be the first applied to cure tuberculosis.
+It was at Rutgers that Selman Waksman discovered several antibiotics, including actinomycin, clavacin, streptothricin, grisein, neomycin, fradicin, candicidin, candidin, and others.
+Waksman, along with graduate student Albert Schatz, discovered streptomycin—a versatile antibiotic that was to be the first applied to cure tuberculosis.
 For this discovery, Waksman received the Nobel Prize for Medicine in 1952.

 Rutgers developed water-soluble sustained release polymers, tetraploids, robotic hands, artificial bovine insemination, and the ceramic tiles for the heat shield on the Space Shuttle.
-In health related field, Rutgers has the Environmental & Occupational Health Science Institute (EOHSI).
+In health-related field, Rutgers has the Environmental & Occupational Health Science Institute (EOHSI).

 Rutgers is also home to the RCSB Protein Data bank, 'an information portal to Biological Macromolecular Structures' cohosted with the San Diego Supercomputer Center.
 This database is the authoritative research tool for bioinformaticists using protein primary, secondary and tertiary structures worldwide.'

-Rutgers is home to the Rutgers Cooperative Research & Extension office, which is run by the Agricultural and Experiment Station with the support of local government.
-The institution provides research & education to the local farming and agro industrial community in 19 of the 21 counties of the state and educational outreach programs offered through the New Jersey Agricultural Experiment Station Office of Continuing Professional Education.
+Rutgers is home to the Rutgers Cooperative Research & Extension office, which is run by the Agricultural and Experiment Station with the support of the local government.
+The institution provides research & education to the local farming and agro-industrial community in 19 of the 21 counties of the state and educational outreach programs offered through the New Jersey Agricultural Experiment Station Office of Continuing Professional Education.

-Rutgers University Cell and DNA Repository (RUCDR) is the largest university based repository in the world and has received awards worth more than $57.8 million from the National Institutes of Health (NIH).
-One will fund genetic studies of mental disorders and the other will support investigations into the causes of digestive, liver and kidney diseases, and diabetes.
-RUCDR activities will enable gene discovery leading to diagnoses, treatments and, eventually, cures for these diseases.
-RUCDR assists researchers throughout the world by providing the highest quality biomaterials, technical consultation, and logistical support.
+Rutgers University Cell and DNA Repository (RUCDR) is the largest university-based repository in the world and has received awards worth more than $57.8 million from the National Institutes of Health (NIH).
+One will fund genetic studies of mental disorders and the other will support investigations into the causes of digestive, liver, and kidney diseases, and diabetes.

-Rutgers–Camden is home to the nation's PhD granting Department of Childhood Studies.
-This department, in conjunction with the Center for Children and Childhood Studies, also on the Camden campus, conducts interdisciplinary research which combines methodologies and research practices of sociology, psychology, literature, anthropology and other disciplines into the study of childhoods internationally.

-Rutgers is home to several National Science Foundation IGERT fellowships that support interdisciplinary scientific research at the graduate-level.
-Highly selective fellowships are available in the following areas: Perceptual Science, Stem Cell Science and Engineering, Nanotechnology for Clean Energy, Renewable and Sustainable Fuels Solutions, and Nanopharmaceutical Engineering.

-Rutgers also maintains the Office of Research Alliances that focuses on working with companies to increase engagement with the university's faculty members, staff and extensive resources on the four campuses.

 Student life

+The student body at Rutgers University is highly diverse, with students representing over 100 countries and numerous cultural backgrounds.